Receiving a diagnosis of an autoimmune disease can be overwhelming. There is so much information to take in.

 In the beginning

-I received diagnosis fairly quick and easily.
-I hadn’t even suspected psoriatic arthritis.
-It was my rheumatologist who spotted the state of my toenails.
+I received each diagnosis fairly quick and easily.
+I hadn’t even suspected psoriatic arthritis or fibromyalgia.
+My primary care doctor diagnosed fibromyalgia, and it was my rheumatologist who spotted the state of my toenails and then diagnosed PsA.

 What I was told after each diagnosis: